EnumType/HomeSystem/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Version log
+- **Version 1.0.2**
+  - A bug has been fixed that occures when the AI was trained.
+  - The automatic AI training has been added.
+The AI will be trained everyday at 0:00 am.
 - **Version 1.0.1**
   - Beta implementation of AIData saving and AIprediction.
 Can produce errors!
 - **Version 1.0**